 Lockers are provided for testing candidates to store their personal belongings.
-No food or liquids/drinks are allowed in lockers.

 Candidates should limit what items they bring with them to the University Testing Center.
 Candidates will not be allowed to bring drinks, tobacco products, personal pencils or paper into the lab.
 Please see the list of Prohibited Items below: